 Feminists that demand equal political rights for all women as individuals are good; feminists that call for political privileges for women because of their sex (at the expense of the rights of others) are evil.

-One’s gender, race, ancestry, nationality, etc. have no role in the matter in favor of or against recognition of individual rights.
+One’s gender, race, ancestry, nationality, etc. play no role in the recognition of one’s rights.

-The original feminist movement as a “woman’s suffrage” movement to grant equal political rights for all individuals of the female gender (women) was (and still is) a worthy goal and entirely compatible with the individualist ideology underlying capitalism, i.e., right to vote for women, i.e., equal treatment before the law, i.e., a women’s right to an abortion, etc.
+The original feminist movement was a “woman’s suffrage” movement to grant equal political rights for all individuals of the female gender (women), i.e., right to vote for women, i.e., equal treatment before the law, i.e., a women’s right to an abortion, etc.

-The problem with some modern-day feminists is that they are basing women’s rights on collectivism, as opposed to individualism.
-Such feminists are basing their ideology, not on individualism, but on a form of collectivism known as sexism.
-These collectivist feminists as the state to grant them political privileges based on their sex, at the expense of the rights of others, that are not obtainable on the free-market, i.e., a free abortion paid for by taxpayers (a violation of their rights those forced to pay for the abortion they are opposed to), i.e., preferential government-enforced hiring quotas based on sex (violates right of free association of employers), i.e., affirmative action based on gender in private business (sexism), i.e., government enforced equal pay rates in a private industry (violates freedom to contract).
+These collectivist feminists are not asking for the equal protection of their inalienable rights, but are demanding the state to grant them political privileges based on their sex, at the expense of the rights of others, i.e., a free abortion paid for by taxpayers (a violation of their rights those forced to pay for the abortion), i.e., preferential government-enforced hiring quotas based on sex (violates the right of free association of employers), i.e., government enforced equal pay rates based on gender in a private industry (violates the freedom to contract).